abbbi/virtnbdbackup/README.md

 The utility is provided "as is", i take no responsibility or warranty if you face any issues recovering your data!
 The only way to ensure your backups are valid and your backup plan works correctly is to repeatedly test the integrity by restoring them!
-If you discover any issues, please do not hesitate to open an issue.
+If you discover any issues, please do not hesitate to report them.

 ## Links